Janiene/Black-Hole/README.md

 # Black-Hole
 Weather Box Project

 Greetings!
 We are team Black Hole with members Makamae Carpenter, Katherine Shun-gil, and Janiene Scovell.
-Our mentor is Brandon Amano.
+Our mentor is Brandon Amano, the best.
 Our goal for this project is to build a fully operational weatherbox prototype.